JuanCasado/PLANIFICACION/LAB/P2/EX4/TRAIN/README.md

 Solomon King is also wandering what would be better for it business, to hire an extra worker ot to buy an extra train.
 If only he had a way to predict how this will affect the time needed to transport the gold.

+## Problems found

+Most planners, at least the one we have access to cannot handle exponential duration on their actions so that part could not have been done.

 *Problem solved by:*